timcryt/trash/README.md

 ## State

-Now, trash interpreter is in alpha-testing version, most of core features (such as `$set` statement, quoted strings parsing and clousre calling) are implemented, but all of standart features (`@if` function, `@while` function, functions, which generate strctures and enums) haven't been implemented yet.
+Now, trash interpreter is in alpha-testing version, all for core features and some base type methonds are implemented, but all of standart features (`@if` function, `@while` function, functions, which generate sructures and enums) haven't been implemented yet.

 ### Which featires are working now?